 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
-Internally generated intangibles, excluding capitalized development costs, are not capitalised and the related expenditure is reflected in statement of comprehensive income in the period in which the expenditure is incurred.
+Internally generated intangibles, excluding capitalized development costs, are not capitalised and the related expenditure is reflected in statement of profit and loss and other comprehensive income in the period in which the expenditure is incurred.

 The useful lives of intangible assets are assessed as either finite or indefinite.
-The following useful lives have been determined for the intangible assets:
+The following useful lives have been determined for intangible assets: